vboyev-MSFT/defender-docs/defender-endpoint/linux-install-with-puppet.md

 - `1` if the device isn't onboarded yet.
 - `3` if the connection to the daemon cannot be established.

-## Log installation issues
+## Troubleshoot installation issues

+For self-troubleshooting, do the following

- For more information on how to find the automatically generated log that is created by the installer when an error occurs, see [Log installation issues](linux-resources.md#log-installation-issues).
+1. Refer to [Log installation issues](https://github.com/meghapriyams/defender-docs-pr/blob/docs-editor/linux-install-with-ansible-1731590880/defender-endpoint/linux-resources.md#log-installation-issues) for more information on how to find the automatically generated log that is created by the installer when an error occurs.

+1. Refer to [Installation issues](/defender-endpoint/linux-support-install) for more information on commonly occurring installation issues

+1. If health of the device is false, refer to [MDE agent health issues](/defender-endpoint/health-status)

+1. For product performance issues, refer to [Troubleshoot performance issues](/defender-endpoint/linux-support-perf), [performance tuning](/defender-endpoint/linux-support-perf?branch=main)

+1. For proxy and connectivity issues, refer to [Troubleshoot cloud connectivity issues](/defender-endpoint/linux-support-connectivity)

+To get support from Microsoft, raise a support ticket and provide log dump by [running client analyser](/defender-endpoint/run-analyzer-macos-linux)

+## How to configure policies for Microsoft Defender on Linux

+You can configure AV/EDR settings on your endpoints using following methods 3.
+Refer to [set preferences](/defender-endpoint/linux-preferences) to learn more about the available settings 4.
+Refer to [security settings management](/mem/intune/protect/mde-security-integration) to configure settings via Microsoft Defender Portal

 ## Operating system upgrades